DuncanSamson/bringlink/README.md

 ## Development

-This project is made up for two workesr which are deployed to cloudflare workers and connect to a D1 Database.
+This project is made up for two workers which are deployed to cloudflare and connect to a D1 Database.

 - `web` is the front-end application and main website
 - `api` is the back-end REST api.